Skip to content

 ssh [email protected]

-sudo systemctl status skies-adsb
+sudo systemctl status skies-adsb-websockify

-sudo systemctl status skies-flask
+sudo systemctl status skies-adsb-flask

 for more detailed service logs you can issue the following commands: